kemoo13/School_District_Analysis/README.md

 #### Adjusted by School Type
 <img src="Resources/by_school_type_adjusted.png" width="800">

+## Summary
 Overall, after looking at the adjusted and completed data analysis we can conclude that there have been alterations made to the ninth-grade test scores of Thomas High School.
 Fortunately, this is a small enough amount that it does not drastically change the overall summary.
+By utilizing the "NaN" function, it became obvious that there were inconsistencies in the data.
+It would be best for the school district to further look in to this situation and determine why and how the grades were adjusted.